CSIprinceton/workshop-july-2020/tutorial/Day-1/README.md

 + 00.train: `dpgen` will train several (default 4) models based on exisiting training data.
 The only difference between these models is the random seed for the initialization of network parameters. **DeePMD-kit will be used for this step.**

 + 01.model_devi : model_devi for model deviation. `dpgen` will use models obtained from 00.train and run MD to explore the configuration space.
-For different structures, larger deviation indicates worse accuracy of the models.
+For different structures, larger deviation (especially of forces) between the models created in 00.train indicates worse accuracy of the models.
 Using this criterion, a few structures will be selected and put into next stage `02.fp` for accurate calculations based on first-principle methods. **LAMMPS will be used for this step.**

 + 02.fp : Selected structures will be calculated by first-principle methods. `dpgen` will obtain some new data and put them together with initial data and data generated in previous iterations.
 After that a new training will be set up and `dpgen` will enter the next iteration. **QE will be used for this step.**